davewongillies/fpm-recipes/README.md

 ## Overview

 My collection of personal [fpm-cookery](https://github.com/bernd/fpm-cookery) recipes.
-Mostly tested against Ubuntu Xenial 16.04, some recipes might also work against Debian Jessie and Wheezy if you're/I'm lucky
+Mostly tested against Ubuntu Focal 20.04 & Bionic 18.04.

 ## Recipes

 |Name|Version|Description|
 |----|-------|-----------|
 |[attract](http://www.attractmode.org)|2.3.0-1|A graphical front-end for command line emulators that hides the underlying operating system and is intended to be controlled with a joystick or gamepad|